 Just Breathe: Mindfulness Apps

 Pre-pandemic, our phones could be a source of anxiety.
 But now, at a very anxious time indeed, we turn to them as a source of comfort.
 A seemingly limitless supply of help awaits in the palm of your hand.
 Looking for ways to adjust, cope, and rise above?
 Our smartphones connect us to a never-ending barrage of how to’s: How to stay fit, lead a flawless Zoom meeting, keep an eye on your research team, attend a virtual class, homeschool, stay productive, pick up dinner curbside, raise chickens.
 Countless tips and tricks have become available to move us forward together while keeping us safely at a distance (until we’re all vaccinated).

 Yet, while we’re safely apart, staring at that screen, anxiety and panic swirl in our heads.
 Weather analogies come close to describing the onslaught of COVID-19 information: tornado, hurricane, avalanche, tidal wave, etc. Too much, all the time.
 Our minds spiral to the depths.
 Sleeping is difficult.

 Meditation might help.
 And of course, there’s an app for that–over 2,000, in fact, according to Headspace, one of the leaders in the mindfulness app race.

-A recent article in Adweek reported that meditation apps are seeing a significant spike in downloads.
+As COVID shutdowns began, an article in Adweek reported that meditation apps were seeing a significant spike in downloads.
 Many were responding to the demand by creating content specifically geared towards coronavirus-related stress:

 Headspace offers a curated selection of meditations, available for free, called Weathering the Storm.
 The entire Headspace collection is free for healthcare workers.